heartcut/NEWBCOIN/README.md

 ## Miner/Wallet in one

-with a sleek modern ui
+with a sleek modern ui.

 <img src="uiscreenshot.png">